Yahaya-Salisu/Yahaya-Salisu/README.md

 ### About Me
-I'm a Smart Contract Auditor and Solidity Developer with strong experience in community management.
-I’ve built and audited contracts across various DeFi protocols such as:
+I'm a Solidity Smart Contract Auditor and Fullstack Blockchain Developer, with additional experience in community management.
+I’ve built and audited contracts across various DeFi protocols.

 ### Audit Track Records: